liuexp/fatworm/README.md

 ====================
 * Be careful with alias in Env.
 * Finish data manipulation language.
-* Redesign Logic plan Group procedure, must expand the table first and do Project in 2 stages.
+* Extract the expanding table procedure(on those expressions without aggregate) to run it before GROUP and ORDER
 * select (a + b) as t, max(c) from A group by t;  // this makes sense
 * select max(a + b) as t from A group by t; // Error: can not group on 't'
-* Before Order expand the table first.
 * If resolve alias simply by renaming, then those in having must also be renamed.

 Testing